macOS 13+ · lives in your menu bar

 • Phrases: edit short lines, long lines, URL-themed digs, and social-themed digs.

-• Boss Music: typing speed threshold, fade in and out timing, and which folder holds your tracks.
+• Boss Music: typing speed threshold, fade in and out timing, bundled library vs. pointing at your own folder.

 Get SideEye

-Requires macOS 13 or later.
-Works on both Apple Silicon and Intel Macs.
+Requires macOS 13 or later · Apple Silicon and Intel Macs.

-Secure checkout · most cards and local payment methods
+Secure checkout with Stripe · major cards and local payment methods where available